16 Best Things To Do On St. George Island, Florida

 For hikers craving adventure and diverse landscapes, the Gap Point Trail is one of the best hikes on St. George Island.
 I tackled this trail early in the morning, and the changing terrain was incredible.
 The trail weaves through maritime forests, sandy dunes, and salt marshes, providing a rich variety of scenery that keeps things interesting.
 Along the way, you’ll encounter stunning views of the bay and Gulf waters, making it perfect for nature photography as well.

 Bob Sikes Cut is a haven for fishing enthusiasts and those looking to enjoy St. George Island's laid-back atmosphere.
 Known as one of the top fishing spots on St. George Island, this man-made pass connects Apalachicola Bay with the Gulf of Mexico, offering anglers access to a variety of fish species.
-I remember spending a quiet afternoon here, watching the boats pass by as I cast my line into the waters.
+I remember spending a quiet afternoon here, watching the boats pass by as I cast my line into the water.
 The Cut is famous for species like redfish, trout, and sheepshead, and is a great spot for both experienced anglers and beginners.

 Regatta Park on St. George Island is the perfect place for families looking to enjoy a relaxing day outdoors.
 I recently spent a sunny afternoon here, having a picnic under the pavilion while watching kayakers launch from the nearby shoreline.
 The park is not only scenic but also one of the best picnic spots on St. George Island, with beautiful views of Apalachicola Bay and plenty of open green space for kids to run around.